iisys-hof/liferay-activitystreams/README.md

 # liferay-activitystreams

-Liferay 7 OSGi Module wrapping the SocialActivityLocalService to generate ActivityStreams entries and send them to an external Apache Shindig server.
+Liferay Activitystreams Ext Plugin tapping into the event system, affecting all Liferay subsystems.

 Installation:

+1. Project has to be placed in a folder called "ShindigExt-ext" in the "ext" folder of a Liferay SDK.
-1. Import in Liferay 7 IDE as a Liferay Module
+2. Import in Liferay IDE using "Liferay project from existing source"
-2. Build using Gradle
+3. Right click on project and execute Liferay - SDK - war
-3. Put generated jar (in build/libs) in Liferay's "deploy" folder
+4. Put generated war in Liferay's "deploy" folder
-4. (Restart Liferay)
+5. Restart Liferay twice

-Configuration File: /src/main/resources/shindig-activitystreams.properties
+Configuration File: /docroot/WEB-INF/liferay-plugin-package.properties

+Caution 1: Cannot be easily uninstalled - Liferay copies many files to its own contexts.
+It is advisable to keep a clean copy of Liferay's webapp directory, replace the used one and redeploy any plugins.

-Caution: Even caught Exceptions in the implementation can cause Liferay operations to fail and transactions to roll back.
+Caution 2: Even caught Exceptions in the implementation can cause Liferay operations to fail and transactions to roll back.